BCDevOps/platform-services/security/aporeto/docs/DeveloperAccess.md

 oc -n ${NAMESPACE} describe en <resource_name>
 ```

-Processing Units (PUs), which represent your pods or applications, can be viewed either from the Platform or Processing units menu items in the sidebar.
-You can select any PU to view the tags and metadata associated with it.
+Processing Units (PUs) represent your pods or applications.
+PU details can be viewed with a graphical representation of traffic flow through the **Platform** menu section, or as a list with individual status detail in the **Processing units** menu section.
+You can select any PU  in the **Processing units** section to view the tags and metadata associated with it.
 These tags can be used when writing your `NetworkSecurityPolicies` to give you greater control and flexibility to meet your application's security requirements.
+When you select a specific PU in the **Platform** section a sidebar pops up with several more detailed sections of information including: General tags and metadata, Network Statistics, Event Logs and more.

 ## Demo